What Does This Vaccine Help Prevent?

 Who Should Get the Shot and When?

-Tdap is given to children aged 11 years or older.
-It is given even if they didn’t have the DTaP series.
+Tdap is given to children aged 11 years of age or older.
+It is given even if they did not have the DTaP series.
 Tdap can also be given to:

-- Children aged 7 to 10 years who have not been fully vaccinated
+- Children aged 7 to 10 years of age who have not been fully vaccinated

-- Children (aged 11 years and older) and adults who did not get Tdap should get the shot.
+- Children (aged 11 years of age and older) and adults who did not get Tdap should get the shot.
 It should be followed by a tetanus and diphtheria (Td) booster every 10 years

 - Adults who have never received Tdap